 - Things to See, Historical Markers/Interpretive Sign

 Location: Yellowstone Ave. next to Museum of the Yellowstone in West Yellowstone

 As tourism blossomed during the ﬁrst decades of the twentieth century, the Union Paciﬁc Railroad considered how to better accommodate travelers.
 Ofﬁcials conceived the idea of building restaurants and pavilions architecturally similar to the monumental lodges being constructed in national parks.
 Acclaimed architect Gilbert Stanley Underwood, whose mastery of the Rustic style set the standard for national park architecture, designed this splendid dining lodge for the Union Paciﬁc.
 Completed in 1926, it was an intermediate project built while Underwood was designing the world-renowned Ahwahnee Hotel at Yosemite National Park.
-The Rustic style of this lodge, its wood and welded tuff in grand harmony with the landscape, echoes that of the the famed hotel.
+The Rustic style of this lodge, its wood and welded tuff in grand harmony with the landscape, echoes that of the famed hotel.
 Featuring mammoth walk-in ﬁreplaces, the multi-level interior is characteristic of Underwoods designs.
 As part of a national collection of Underwoods work, the lodge gains added signiﬁcance as a rare surviving example of a railroad dining hall constructed to mimic park architecture.

 Please login to view all listing details!